joshp23/YOURLS-Expiry/README.md

 ### Work in progress.

 #### Concept:
-Granular epiration rules for short URL's in YOURLS
+Granular expiration rules for short URL's in YOURLS

 ##### What's Working:
 -  add per-link and/or global time limited links